 The Adviser and Strive have retained Angel Oak Capital Advisors, LLC ("Angel Oak"), an investment adviser registered with the SEC under the Advisers Act, to provide sub-advisory services to the Funds.
 Angel Oak has its principal offices located at 3344 Peachtree Road NE, Suite 1725, Atlanta, Georgia 30326.
 Angel Oak was formed in 2009 by the Managing Partners of the Adviser, Michael A. Fierman, and Sreeniwas (Sreeni) V. Prabhu.
 Angel Oak is 93.3% owned by Angel Oak Asset Management Holdings, LLC.
-Subject to the supervision and oversight of Strive, the Adviser and the Board, and pursuant to a Sub-Advisory Agreement between the Strive, the Adviser and Angel Oak Sub-Advisory Agreement"), Angel Oak is responsible for implementing the sector allocations and target duration provided by Strive by selecting the investments for each Fund in accordance with such sector allocations and duration targets, subject to the investment objective, policies and limitations of each Fund.
+Subject to the supervision and oversight of Strive, the Adviser and the Board, and pursuant to a Sub-Advisory Agreement between the Strive, the Adviser and Angel Oak (the "Angel Oak Sub-Advisory Agreement"), Angel Oak is responsible for implementing the sector allocations and target duration provided by Strive by selecting the investments for each Fund in accordance with such sector allocations and duration targets, subject to the investment objective, policies and limitations of each Fund.

-Pursuant to the Angel Oak Sub-Advisory Agreement for each Fund, the Adviser pays Angel Oak a fee, which is calculated daily and paid monthly, at an annual rate based on a Fund's daily net assets as follows:
+Pursuant to the Angel Oak Sub-Advisory Agreement for each Fund, Strive pays Angel Oak a fee, which is calculated daily and paid monthly, at an annual rate based on a Fund's daily net assets as follows, subject to a minimum payment of \$100,000 per annum inclusive of both Funds:

-Fund Sub-Advisory Fee Strive Total Return Bond ETF 0.16% of daily net assets up to \$250 million plus 0.205% of daily net assets over \$250 million Strive Enhanced Income Short Maturity ETF 0.055% of daily net assets up to \$250 million; plus 0.10% of daily net assets over \$250 million
+Fund Sub-Advisory Fee Strive Total Return Bond ETF 0.16% of daily net assets up to \$250 million; plus 0.205% of daily net assets over \$250 million Strive Enhanced Income Short Maturity ETF 0.055% of daily net assets up to \$250 million; plus 0.10% of daily net assets over \$250 million